gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Instructor Led Webinar/ Labs / Workshops

 ### July

-* **4 IoT Systems, 4 Threat Modeling Failures** Thursday, July 16, 2020 11:00AM - 12:00PM PDT  //  60 MINUTES, INCLUDING Q&A	-Sponsored By: nCipher Security
-We’ll look at 4 practical examples where lessons can be learned: Crypto-wallets that didn't take into account physical access A telematics unit in a car that allowed us to take control of the corporate network An EV car charger that relied on the security of a Raspberry Pi Police body cameras that place confidentiality above authenticity of data.
-Hopefully you’ll be able to see the mistakes that were made, alongside the simple solutions to these issues. https://www.blackhat.com/html/webcast/07162020-4-iot-systems-4-threat-modelling-failures.html

 * **Getting Started in Security with BHIS and MITRE ATT&CK w/ John Strand** ($0-395, Pay What You Want) Mon, Jul 27, 2020, 11:00 AM - Thu, Jul 30, 2020, 4:00 PM EDT - "This 16-hour (4-days, 4-hour sessions) information security training class is designed for people who are new to computer security.
 We will cover the core fundamentals with lots of hands-on labs demonstrating the attacks and defenses every security professional must know to be successful." https://wildwesthackinfest.com/online-training/getting-started-in-security-with-bhis-and-mitre-attk/